How to Prepare for Workers’ Comp Audits in 4 Steps [+Checklist]

-- Physical audit: As the name suggests, a physical audit is when your insurer sends an auditor to your business to review records, observe operations, and interview employees.
+- Physical: As the name suggests, a physical audit is when your insurer sends an auditor to your business to review records, observe operations, and interview employees.
 The auditor typically has about 30 days to schedule, complete, and submit your paperwork.
+A physical audit will usually involve more work and is also typically not for a smaller business.

-If you’re required to have a physical audit, schedule it so you’re available to answer any questions that the auditor might have.
-That way, you can make sure the auditor understands your operations so that they can classify your business accurately.
+If you’re required to have a physical audit, schedule it so that you’re available to answer any questions the auditor might have.
+That way, you can ensure the auditor understands your operations so that they can classify your business accurately.

 Other Types of Workers’ Comp Audits